mugen609/bigbox-native-res-setup/GameMaze.md

 The system is designed to output to any HDMI-compatible scaler, supporting up to 4K with a suitable monitor.

-In my setup, a RetroTINK 4K scaler upscales the PC’s native inputs to 1440p (limited by an LG 27GS95QE-B OLED monitor), applying CRT shaders for a sharp, scanline-rich image.
+In my setup, a RetroTINK 4K scaler upscales the PC’s native inputs to 1440p (limited by my LG 27GS95QE-B OLED monitor), applying CRT shaders for a sharp, scanline-rich image.
 Vertical arcade games are displayed in TATE mode by physically rotating the monitor on a VESA stand.

 ---